 When Laszlo Tisza first came to MIT in 1941, he had already made significant contributions to physics.
 In the years since, he has consolidated his position as one of the most important theoreticians of his time.

-When Philip Morse was promoted to Professor Emeritus of Physics at M.I.T. in 1969, he already had behind him at least three full professional careers—in Quantum physics, in acoustics, and in what Julius Stratton calls "the reduction of theory to numerically useful results," a general field of which Morse was a founder and for which no good term yet exists, that includes operations research, machine computation, and systems analysis.
+When Philip Morse was promoted to Professor Emeritus of Physics at M.I.T. in 1969, he already had behind him at least three full professional careers--in Quantum physics, in acoustics, and in what Julius Stratton calls "the reduction of theory to numerically useful results," a general field of which Morse was a founder and for which no good term yet exists, that includes operations research, machine computation, and systems analysis.
 This volume contains papers in all these fields, written by Professor Morse's students and colleagues.
-By their presence here, they gratefully testify to the influence that Philip Morse has had on their work and, in many cases, on their lives.